filipelsilva/might-be-useful/README.md

 # Other files

-This repo is meant to be a source of information about programs, and keep useful things in writing.
+This repo is meant to be a source of information about useful things that I (and you) might need one day.